Hemki/iScanner/README.md

 └── ...
 ```
 The most important files and folders are the following:
+- app/
     - services/
         - iBeacon/
             - receive/
                 -receive-beacon.service.ts: Responsible for ranging Beacons
             - transmit/
                 -receive-beacon.service.ts: Responsible for advertising phone as Beacon
         - shared/
             - storage/: Responsible for storing advertisingParameters and UUIDs to be scanned.
     - pages/
         - tab1-scan/: HTML, CSS and TS for the first Tab, Receiving.
         - tab2-transmit/: HTML, CSS and TS for the second Tab, Transmitting.
         - tab3-config/: HTML, CSS and TS for the last Tab, Configuration.
         - subsites/
             - beacon-detail/: HTML, CSS and TS for a beacon-detail pane.
             - configure/
                 - uuids/: HTML, CSS and TS for adding and deleting UUIDs from the Storage.
+- ios/: Compiled IOS code using npx cap add ios.
+Can be opened and run in XCode.

 ## 💻 Local Installation